List of Hindi film families: Babbar family

 Raj Babbar is an Indian actor and politician.
 His first wife was Nadira Babbar, who became known with her appearance in Bride and Prejudice (2004) with Aishwarya Rai.
 Their children are Arya Babbar and Juhi Babbar.
 Both have ventured into the film industry.
 Raj's second wife was actress Smita Patil.
-She died giving birth to their only child Prateek Babbar in 1986.
-Her son Prateek made his acting debut in 2008 film Jaane Tu Ya Jaane Na.
+She died giving birth to their only child Prateik Babbar in 1986.
+Their son Prateik made his acting debut in 2008 film Jaane Tu Ya Jaane Na.
 Raj Babbar's niece Kajri Babbar is a budding director.